redexp/backbone-dom-view/README.md

 Used to bind callbacks to dom events.

-It is a hash where keys are space separated dom events and values are callbacks or hash of selectors and callbacks.
+It is a hash where keys are space separated dom events and values are string names of view methods or callbacks or hash of selectors and callbacks (to implement `.on('event', 'selector', callback)` pattern).
 Callback will get same arguments as jQuery `.on()` callback. `this` in callbacks will be current view.
 ```javascript
 Backbone.DOMView.extend({
     open: function () {